Random fields and the geometry of Wiener space: Key ingredients for a tube formula

-\begin{remark} Note that Theorem \ref{theorem:existence} does not say that the Gaussian measure of the tube is given by the power series in \eqref{eq:taylor:series}.
-Rather, it gives conditions on the sets $Z_{\mbu}=F^{-1}(\mbu)$ for which the coefficients in the power series are well-defined.
-Using these conditions allows us to define GMFs for level sets of functions that are not necessarily $H$-convex.
-However, for such functions we will lose the interpretation of the power series in \eqref{eq:taylor:series} as an expansion for the Gaussian measure of the tube.
-This is similar to the distinction between the formal and exact versions of Weyl / Steiner tube formulae \cite{Takemura:Kuriki:Equivalence:2002}. \end{remark}
+\begin{remark} Note that Theorem~\ref{theoremexistence} does not say that the Gaussian measure of the tube is given by the power series in \eqref {eqtaylorseries}.
+Rather, it gives conditions on the sets $Z_{\mbu}=F^{-1}(\mbu)$ for which the coefficients in the power series are well defined.
+These conditions allow us to define GMFs for level sets of functions that are not necessarily $H$-convex.
+However, for such functions we will lose the interpretation of the power series in \eqref {eqtaylorseries} as an expansion for the Gaussian measure of the tube.
+This is similar to the distinction between the formal and exact versions of the Weyl/Steiner tube formulae \cite{TakemuraKurikiEquivalence2002}. \end{remark}

-\subsection{Change of measure formula: a Ramer type formula for surface measures}
+\subsection{Change of measure formula: A Ramer type formula for surface measures}

-After assuring ourselves of the existence of the surface Wiener measures, we shall now move onto proving a change of measure formula for the surface measures given by the equation \eqref{eq:surface:measure}.
+After assuring ourselves of the existence of the surface Wiener measures, we shall now move onto proving a change of measure formula for the surface measures given by equation \eqref{eqsurfacemeasure}.

-As before, we shall start with a Wiener functional $F\in D^{\infty-}_{1+\eps}(X;\real^k)$\footnote{ We shall impose further regularity on the functional $F$ as and when required.}, so that we can define the surface measure using Theorem \ref{theorem:watanabe}.
-Moreover, as in the previous subsection, we shall also assume that the set $Z_{\mbu}=\cap_{i=1}^kF_i^{-1}(u_i)$ is a smooth $k$-codimensional subset of the Wiener space $X$.

-In order to obtain a change of measure formula for the lower dimensional subspaces of the Wiener space, we shall start with the standard change of measure formula on the Wiener space $X$.

-Let us define a mapping $T_{\eta}:X\to X$ given by $T_{\eta}(x)=x+\eta_x$, for some smooth $\eta:X\to H$.
-Moreover, let $U$ be an open subset of $X$, and \begin{enumerate} \item $T_{\eta}$ is a homemorphism of $U$ onto an open subset of $X$, \item $\eta$ is an $H$ valued $C^1$ map, and it's $H$ derivative at each $x\in U$ is a Hilbert--Schimdt operator. \end{enumerate} This transformation induces two types of changes on the initial measure $\mu$ defined on $X$.
+To begin with, let $F\in D^{\infty-}_{1+\eps}(X;\real^k)$ so that we can define the surface measure using Theorem~\ref{theoremwatanabe}.
+In order to obtain a change of measure formula for the lower-dimensional subspaces of the Wiener space, we shall start with the standard change of measure formula on the Wiener space $X$.
+Let us define a mapping $T_{\eta}\dvtx X\to X$ given by $T_{\eta }(x)=x+\eta_x$, for some smooth $\eta\dvtx X\to H$.
+Moreover, let $U$ be an open subset of $X$, and: \begin{longlist}[(1)] \item[(1)]$T_{\eta}$ is a homeomorphism of $U$ onto an open subset of $X$, \item[(2)]$\eta$ is an $H$-valued $C^1$ map and its $H$ derivative at each $x\in U$ is a Hilbert--Schimdt operator on $H$. \end{longlist} This transformation induces two types of changes on the initial measure $\mu$ defined on $X$.
 These two induced measures can be expressed as

 for $A$ a Borel set of $X$.